Estonian Auditors’ Association

 The Auditors Activities Act specifies the IESBA Code of Ethics as the required ethical parameters for auditors.
 The Auditors Activities Oversight Council has legal responsibility for ethical standard-setting in Estonia.
 However, for any regulation to have legal effect in Estonia it must be translated into Estonian.

-In 2016, EAA was delegated the responsibility of standards’ translation and the association has translated the 2016 IESBA Code of Ethics, which includes the NOCLAR standard.
+In 2016, the Estonian Auditors’ Association (EAA) was delegated the responsibility of standards’ translation and the association translated the 2018 International Code of Ethics for Professional Accountants – including independence standards.
 The EAA’s Methodology Committee monitors developments to the IESBA Code and will determine the necessary amendments to the Estonian translation in order to maintain alignment with the IESBA Code on an ongoing basis.

-In addition to supporting translations and monitoring amendments, the EAA reports that it conducts trainings on the Code of Ethics and has incorporated these into its formal continuing professional development program, other seminars, and will issue written communications as needed in regards to ethic topics.
+In addition to supporting translations and monitoring amendments, the EAA reports that it conducts trainings on the Code of Ethics and has incorporated these into its formal CPD program, other seminars, and will issue written communications as needed in regards to ethic topics.

 EAA is encouraged to continue efforts to include updated ethical questions and issues in the development of the professional examination as well as to encourage university programs to cover ethical subjects as part of their curricula.
 Finally, EAA is encouraged to utilize its membership in Accountancy Europe to participate in the comments and exposure draft process on IESBA standards in order to share its perspective and experiences.